Conditions

 as an array of condition objects.

-Conditions determine when a rule's actions are triggered by defining the criteria that must be met for the rule to be applied.
+Conditions determine when a rule's are triggered by defining the criteria that must be met for the rule to be applied.
 They can check for specific values, quantities, or any other attributes of the involved resources and their relationships.

 For performance reasons, the maximum number of conditions within a rules payload is 50.